 You may have wondered – “What IS that thing?”

-The Nordictrack Freestride Trainer – also called the Freestrider – was introduced a few years back and skyrocketed in popularity.
+The Nordictrack Freestride Trainer – also called the Freestrider or the Freestride elliptical – came onto the market around 8 years ago.
+It quickly skyrocketed in popularity.

-It’s really a new kind of elliptical trainer.
-It gives you more and overcomes the limits of a traditional elliptical machine.
+It was a new, different kind of elliptical trainer.
+Nordictrack designed it to overcome the limits of a traditional elliptical machine.

 Limits of a Traditional Elliptical Trainer